epinio/epinio/docs/configuration.md

-     Epinio allows users to switch between multiple installations (on different clusters) by simply re-targeting the cluster to talk to via changes to the  environment variable `KUBE_CONFIG`.
+     Epinio allows users to switch between multiple installations (on different clusters) by simply re-targeting the cluster to talk to via changes to the  environment variable `KUBECONFIG`.

      When such is done the credentials and cert data stored in the configuration will not match the newly targeted cluster, except